juliasungg/DH-150-Project/README.md

 There is a slight confusion between the filter/sort features , Feed and Sort.

 **3: User control and freedom**
-If I accidentally removed an item from my cart, there is no way to undo my action.
+Allkpop Shop: If I accidentally removed an item from my cart, there is no way to undo my action.

 **4: Consistency and standards** repetitive buttons, rather instill a filter to filter best news by date or comments or most viewed etc.